 The Garden is a Berklee College of Music, Boston Conservatory publication that combines poetry, art, and performance.
 The Garden has been an active club and literary publication for many years at the Boston Conservatory and has grown and evolved since the merger with Berklee.
 The Garden fosters collaboration between artists and art forms of all kinds, including our partnership with Berklee’s FUSION Magazine: Global Art, Words, and Music.
+Garden meetings include improv and collaborative writing to prompts and sharing work that inspires you.
+All members of the Berklee/BoCo community are welcome to drop in.
 Let’s bring poetry alive through the literary, visual, and performing arts.